muppet9010/Factorio-Railway-Tunnel/remotes.md

     - tunnelUsageId = id of the tunnel usage details (INT).
 Always present.
     - valid = if the tunnel usage entry is still using the tunnel (BOOLEAN).
 If its false then all other return attributes will be nil.
     - primaryState = the primary (lead) state of the train in its tunnel usage (STRING): approaching, underground, leaving, finished.
     - enteringTrain = LuaTrain of the train still entering the tunnel if it exists, otherwise nil.
-Exists from "StartApproaching" to the final "EnteringCarriageRemoved" and "FullyEntered" action events.
+Exists from "startApproaching" to the final "enteringCarriageRemoved" and "fullyEntered" action events.
     - undergroundTrain = LuaTrain of the complete train underground if it exists, otherwise nil.
-Exists from "StartApproaching" to the final "LeavingCarriageAdded" and "FullyLeft" action events.
+Exists from "startApproaching" to the final "leavingCarriageAdded" and "fullyLeft" action events.
     - leavingTrain = LuaTrain of the train while partially leaving the tunnel if it exists, otherwise nil.
-Exists from the " StartedLeaving" and first "LeavingCarriageAdded" action events until the tunnel usage is "Terminated".
+Exists from the " startedLeaving" and first "leavingCarriageAdded" action events until the tunnel usage is "terminated".